Juan-Jones/earnonlinemoney/content/blog/monetize-a-blog.md

 ## Affiliate Marketing: Partnering for Profit

-Affiliate marketing is another fantastic way to monetize your blog.
+Affiliate marketing also known as associate marketing is another fantastic way to monetize your blog.
 By promoting products or services and earning a commission on sales, you can generate a significant income stream.

 ### Choosing the Right Affiliate Programs